THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Whenever you go out for the day shopping or running errands, take a bottle of water with you.

-It is free, which means you will save the $1-2 it would cost you to buy a bottle.
+It is free, which means you will save the $1-2 it would cost you to buy bottled water.

-Plus it keeps you hydrated, which will keep you feeling full, saving you money by not eating out.
+Plus it keeps you hydrated, which will keep you feeling full longer.